How to Select a Printer Tray with Tray Selector

 Call tsModule.SetProfileButtonCopies(1, 1)

-' set the profile button copies for the extra copies back to 1
+' Set the profile button copies for extra copies back to 1

 Call tsModule.SetProfileButtonCopiesExtra(1, 1)